In Coronavirus War Of Words With The U.S., China Pulls No Punches

 Others sense a more nefarious purpose behind the China bashing.
 "The ultimate purpose behind fanning the flames for racial discrimination and assigning responsibility is to demonize China and suppress China's rise," wrote Lin Yueqin, a scholar at the state-run Chinese Academy of Social Sciences, in April.

-Ultimately, what may be driving Chinese leaders' strident messaging is less a desire to impress other countries and more to reassure its own citizens that China is standing up to American criticism.
+Ultimately, what may be driving Chinese leaders' strident messaging is less a desire to impress other countries and more one to reassure its own citizens that China is standing up to American criticism.

-"Either the Chinese diplomats are delusional or they are simply doing their very best to prevent the international narrative from seeping into domestic Chinese discourse and undermining the legitimacy of the Chinese Communist Party.
-And I would wager that the second is probably more likely than the first," said Economy, at the Council on Foreign Relation.
+"Either the Chinese diplomats are delusional, or they are simply doing their very best to prevent the international narrative from seeping into domestic Chinese discourse and undermining the legitimacy of the Chinese Communist Party.
+And I would wager that the second is probably more likely than the first," said Economy, at the Council on Foreign Relations.

 While assigning blame might score points with populist elements in both countries, it comes at a cost for an important geopolitical relationship.